ECE444-2021Fall/project1-education-pathways-group-14-commuters/CONTRIBUTION.md

 ## Use a Consistent Coding Style

-## License
-By contributing, you agree that your contributions will be licensed under its ?????????
-License.

 ## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://githu
+This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)